bitmonky/bmgpPassport/README.md

 # bmgpPassport
-Wallet App and password free web services
+Wallet App and password free web service access

+Can be used to create password free web services for Android and desktop applications.